The IRS Mandates Electronic Filing of 990-T Tax Form

 Enter the values of gross receipts or sales, cost of goods, unrelated business income, investment income, and other income in the following columns:

 Instructions to complete Form 990-T Schedule A Part II.
-Deductions Not Taken Elsewhere
+Deductions Not

 Line 1 to 18 of Part II requires information about the various expenses and contributions that the organization made for the taxable year.
 This includes compensation of officers, directors, trustees, salaries, wages paid, employee benefit programs, and other deductions.
 Both corporation and trust organizations can file Form 4562, Depreciation and Amortization to report information besides the depreciation value.

 - In Line 18, Unrelated business taxable income, subtract line 17 from line 16 and enter the value.